DisForm.vue

 : Implements the Filter Bar visible at the top of each form.DisFilterForm

 is used to render the filter components and filter-by-value form.
 This component updates the current URL query parameters corresponding to the selected filter component's value.
-It also offers a modal Filter-by-Values dialog-box that processes the new filter expressions entered by the user.
-The filter settings then "trickle through" the other components embedded in the form, and the filter is applied on the record-listing, at the bottom of the page.
+It also offers a modal Filter-by-Values dialog box that processes the new filter expressions entered by the user.
+The filter settings then "trickle through" the other components embedded in the form, and the filter is applied to the record listing at the bottom of the page.

 After receiving the new value of a filter expression, all affected components update themselves.
 This process is triggered by events emitted by changes inDisFilterForm